-At KS3 we hope to engage pupils and spark their interest in Science, as well as build their key skills.
-The Science curriculum is taught in topics based on 10 Big Ideas of Science: Forces, Electromagnets, Energy, Waves, Matter, Reactions, Earth, Organisms, Ecosystems and Genes.
-Each idea contains four smaller topics, two of which are studied in Y7 and the other two in Y8.
+Science helps our understanding of the world around us.
+Everything we know about the universe is the result of scientific research and experiment.
+This is why, at KS3, we hope to engage pupils and spark their interest in Science, as well as build their key skills.
+The Science curriculum is based on 10 Big Ideas of Science: Forces, Electromagnets, Energy, Waves, Matter, Reactions, Earth, Organisms, Ecosystems and Genes.
+Each idea contains four smaller topics, two of which are studied in Y7 and the other two in Y8, which enables pupils to build on their previous learning.
 Integrated into these topics is learning about Working Scientifically, particularly developing scientific investigation skills and numeracy skills needed in Science.
-Pupils complete skills checks and are then assessed at the end of each topic to monitor their progress and achievement and set targets.
+Pupils learn about Science by doing Science and enjoy carrying out research, investigative and practical work.

 Students build on their learning from KS3 using the spiral curriculum model to learn and carry out practical experiments about cells and transport, before linking into how this organises living organisms, as well as learning how these organisms carry out reactions and defend against pathogens.
 Further topics then link to internal processes of organisms, genetics, evolution, and Ecology.

 Skills embedded throughout the curriculum include scientific literacy processes, numeracy skills linked to data and to link practical and theoretical knowledge to unfamiliar contexts.